revature-bubble-mobile/Mobile/general-documentation.md

 }
 ```

-The issue found is that the key is generated by Firebase and in order to get that object associated with this key, one needs to know this key and use it to made a get request to Firebase.
+The issue found is that the key is generated by Firebase and in order to get that object associated with this key, one needs to know this key and use it to make a get request to Firebase.
 Using this system, there is no direct way to get a single object without having to call all data and filter.
-This is undesirable for security, efficiently and latency.
+This is undesirable for security, efficiency, and latency.

-The second issue came with the ability to login.
+The second issue came with the ability to log in.
 Firebase does have _"Firebase Authentication"_ which is a system that could be used.
-However, this information was discovered late in development of the application.
-Because of the three week window for development, it was decided that it would be easier not to include this as it would have taken a large time investment to learn how to incorporate the login information and user data as one return from a patch request.
+However, this information was discovered late in the development of the application.
+Because of the three-week window for development, it was decided that it would be easier not to include this as it would have taken a large time investment to learn how to incorporate the login information and user data as one return from a patch request.

 ### **Azure backend**

 The Azure backend was used to fix both these problems.
-All post request to create any new data was is sent to the Azure endpoint.
-The Azure function will then create a new object and associate all needed information to make get request easier.
+All post requests to create any new data should be sent to the Azure endpoint.
+The Azure function will then create a new object and associate all needed information to make get requests easier.

 ```JavaScript
 mainObject:{